pedrogameiro/awesome-treetile/README.md

 TODO
 ----------
-1. supporting the resizing of clients by mouse or keyboard.
+1. The resizing of clients are partially implmented.

 Licence